rust-lang/rust-forge/src/compiler/operations.md

 - [No regression without priority](https://github.com/rust-lang/compiler-team/issues?q=is%3Aissue+is%3Aopen+label%3Afinal-comment-period+sort%3Acreated-asc): ensure they've been fixed and if not try to get the team attention.
 - No [beta regressions](https://github.com/rust-lang/compiler-team/issues?q=is%3Aissue+is%3Aopen+label%3Afinal-comment-period+sort%3Acreated-asc) or [stable regressions](https://github.com/rust-lang/compiler-team/issues?q=is%3Aissue+is%3Aopen+label%3Afinal-comment-period+sort%3Acreated-asc) regressions without an owner, filter out those out without a PR.
 - No [beta regressions](https://github.com/rust-lang/rust/issues?q=label%3Aregression-from-stable-to-beta+label%3AT-compiler+is%3Aopen) or [stable regressions](https://github.com/rust-lang/rust/issues?q=label%3Aregression-from-stable-to-stable+label%3AT-compiler+is%3Aopen) regressions work in progress, ideally they should all be merged.
-- Ensure breaking changes (i.e. regressions agreed to be acceptable) has a corresponding issue tagged `relnotes-tracking-issue`, see [list of release notes](https://github.com/rust-lang/rust/issues?q=sort%3Aupdated-desc+is%3Aopen+label%3Arelnotes-tracking-issue).
+- Ensure breaking changes (i.e. regressions agreed to be acceptable) have a corresponding issue tagged `relnotes-tracking-issue`, see [list of release notes](https://github.com/rust-lang/rust/issues?q=sort%3Aupdated-desc+is%3Aopen+label%3Arelnotes-tracking-issue).
 T-release will then pick them up and add them to the release notes.

 ## After the release

-- Check which regressions can be closed as "accepted".
+- Check carefully which regressions can be closed as "accepted".
 Add a comment clarifying that the PR causing the regression is accepted as breaking change, example: "Closing since PR #123456 will be mentioned in the release notes".
-Check carefully, don't be trigger-happy.
 Discussions and comments about this practice can be directed on [Zulip](https://rust-lang.zulipchat.com/#narrow/channel/242269-t-release.2Ftriage/topic/beta.20regressions.20that.20are.20no.20more/near/456509338).

 ## Meetings